Jenn Colella: Process

-When Colella works on a project, she treats it as a hit and believes in it completely.
+When Colella works on a project, she says she treats it as a hit and believes in it completely.
 But whether it is a hit is not the point, for her as an actor, it is to do her best work for as long as the show runs.
 She believes actors get hired not only because of talent, but because of their energy.
-She feels the energy that an actor brings into the room must be practiced throughout the day, working toward the foundation of present moment awaremess.
-To her, acting is the easy part, staying in the present moment in her work is harder and requires focus.
-She recognizes that acting is the same whether on Broadway or in a local theater.
+She feels the energy that an actor brings into the room must be practiced throughout the day, working toward the foundation of present moment awareness.
+To her, "acting is the easy part, staying in the present moment in her work is harder and requires focus."
+She believes that acting is the same whether on Broadway or in a local theater.

 She says there are only two things over which an actor has control—preparation and attitude.
 Her work ethic is to arrive at rehearsal with lines memorized and music learned.
 She works to understand what is going on and to develop ideas about her character.
 She thinks a production staff wants to trust that the actor will do the work and not appear for rehearsal unprepared.
 They also want to know the actor will be a team player, someone they will want to work with during a development cycle that may take several years.

 Colella says she enjoys rehearsing more than performing.
-It is for the safety afforded by the rehearsal room wherein the actors can play and flirt, try and fail, succeed and learn, and all without the judgement of an audience.
 She has indicated she feels sad after opening night, when the creative team is not there anymore, as it is like mom and dad are gone.
 They are no longer there to guide and approve the work being done.
 She loves the energy and approval received from an audience, but the safety, community, and feeling of family within rehearsal is not the same.

 She treats signing-in at the theater as a contract between herself and the others in the company to be her best self while there, and knows practicing kindness requires attention.
 She does not mark in rehearsal, and has spent her career singing like it's the last time she'll sing.
-A reviewer has commented, "Colella is always singing at 100."

 Personal life

-Colella refers to kindness as her religion and believes in its practice.
-She tries to be respectful and pleasant to each person she meets.
-A podcast host has said, "(she) might literally be the nicest person I've ever met," a former artistic director, "I've never seen her be cruel," and a composer/lyricist, "the most fun-loving, open-hearted, life-affirming person working in the theatre."